 Inside-out tracking worked well with the motion controllers.
 The field of view had been slightly reduced in comparison to Oculus or Vive headsets.
 My first viewing impression reminded me of a field-glass viewing spectrum because of this narrowed FOV.
 But when starting the interaction and handling of virtual objects I quickly felt immersed in the simulation.
 All headset manufacturers presented the same demo setup with a ‘Home’-like menu platform where you could teleport into different rooms and choose your demo apps.

 I played an interaction puzzle and the wave shooter Space Pirate Trainer, originally made for the HTC Vive on SteamVR, on all 5 proposed headsets.
 I had no major issues with inside-out tracking.
 The controllers worked fine with interaction concepts we already know from Oculus and the Vive.
-As you move head and body in normal game play, the controllers mostly stay in sight of the tracking cameras integrated into the headset.
-I am not sure how this works with tennis-like sport simulations were you look at your opponent’s spot while trying to hit the ball at your side.
+As you move head and body in normal gameplay, the controllers mostly stay in sight of the tracking cameras integrated into the headset.
+I am not sure how this works with tennis-like sports simulations where you look at your opponent’s spot while trying to hit the ball at your side.
 I also do not know how well painting and modelling in VR work with this system.
-The headsets are well designed for VR development with switching functions between VR mode and screen mode.
-In general, I see the Windows Mixed Reality systems on the same level with Oculus or Vive.
-Tracking quality with PSVR will have to be compared in more game play modes.
+The headsets are well-designed for VR development with switching functions between VR mode and screen mode.
+In general, I see the Windows Mixed Reality systems on the same level as Oculus or Vive.
+Tracking quality with PSVR will have to be compared in more gameplay modes.

 Next VR at IFA Next

-German research centers and education institutions showed their experiments with AR and VR, mostly related to more visual oriented themes like animation TV shows.
-Start-Ups presented their business proposals for VR and immersive media on the NEXT stage in the center of IFA’s innovation area.
+German research centres and education institutions showed their experiments with AR and VR, mostly related to more visual-oriented themes like animation TV shows.
+Start-Ups presented their business proposals for VR and immersive media on the NEXT stage in the centre of IFA’s innovation area.
 The accompanying conference program gave more insights on VR training simulations, AR market outlooks and panoramic video production experiences.

 VR comparison on Global Markets